 When advertising, promote your football tournament throughout any available online and offline media.
-Don’t just post it to Facebook once, distribute it in other social media, sports websites and newspapers, online communities and discussion groups.
+In conclusion, don’t just post it to Facebook once, distribute it in other social media, sports websites and newspapers, online communities and discussion groups.
 Keep reminding people about your football tournament a couple times a week until the day of the event.
-Possibly tag your participating teams on social media to get even more exposure.
-Have printable versions of the poster as well to post them around your venues.
+Additionally, tag your participating teams on social media to get even more exposure.
+And finally have printable versions of the poster as well to post them around your venues.

 Having a strong online presence and promoting your tournament throughout the community can do wonders for attendance!

 Ask local clubs and schools if you can include your football tournament in their newsletter or if you can post the information in a location where football players or coaches will see it.
 Be sure to provide details on how to register the teams, such as your email contact and telephone number.
 If your area doesn’t have any football clubs, try calling the local athletics clubs or little leagues.